cxa/NonConsumableIAPHelper/README.md

 ## License

-NonConsumableIAPHelper is available under the MIT license.
-In short, you can use it in your app royalty-freely, just make sure that you don’t remove the copyright notice.
+`NCIAPHelper` is released under the MIT license.
+In short, it's royalty-free but you must keep the copyright notice in your code or software distribution.